Canadian Pacific Railroad – Sold Stock at $241.47

 .
 Total Market Value of Fund $10,273.79

-The difference between the fund basis and the market value are the unrealized gains, i.e. the amounts I would earn if I sold the other two holdings in this portfolio.
+The difference between the fund basis and the market value is the unrealized gains, i.e., the amounts I would earn if I sold the other two holdings in this portfolio.

 The railroad fund is performing well, in excess of 40% annualized return on my investment for the first month; however, I do have some concerns.
 First off, right now I have $5,232.74 not working for the fund at all.
-Cash sitting in bank account isn’t making the fund money.
-The other part is that none of the other railway investments have met any of my triggers to buy and only one looks like a viable option but is still not close to the buy trigger point.
-Norfolk Southern is doing well, but still has a long way to go.
-Thus the problem with patience is that it sometimes isn’t making you money.
+Cash sitting in a bank account isn’t making the money.
+The other part is that none of the other railway investments have met any of my triggers to buy, and only one looks like a viable option, but it is still not close to the buy trigger point.
+Norfolk Southern is doing well, but it still has a long way to go.
+Thus, the problem with patience is that it sometimes isn’t making you money.
 What do I do in the interim?
 That’s for another post.

 For now, the portfolio is performing well and is following the model constructed.
 Patience is the key.
 It was a good day today selling Canadian Pacific.
 Act on Knowledge.